Oct 07 2023

 Deterministic identity resolution, as its name suggests, uses deterministic data, which is information known to be true and accurate because it is provided by users directly or is personally identifiable.
 Common examples of deterministic identifiers include names, email addresses, and phone numbers.

 Deterministic matching links user profiles based on this deterministic data.
-For instance, if a user logs in with the same email address on two different devices, the deterministic model would recognize that these devices belong to the same user.
+For instance, if a user logs in with the same email address on two different devices, the deterministic model would recognise that these devices belong to the same user.

 The primary advantage of deterministic matching lies in its accuracy.
 It provides a high degree of confidence in the user profiles created and is particularly useful for direct, one-on-one communications, such as personalised emails or targeted advertising.